 Double the above figure = 3.6 cubic metres of bin space.

-Depending on how well tiles are broken 80 -100 sq. metres fits into a 6m bin.
-If we use 90 sq. metres as an average then divide by 15 (90/6=15) this equals 6.
+Depending on how well tiles are broken, 80 -100 sq. metres fits into a 6m bin.
+If we use 90 sq. metres as an average, then divide by 15 (90/6=15), this equals 6.
 So a 6m bin would be required.
-Simply divide the square metre of roof area by 15 to calculate the number of metres of bin space required.
+Divide the square metre of roof area by 15 to calculate the number of metres of bin space required.

-i.e. A roof is 180 sq. metres – divide by 15 = 12 which would be 2 – 6m bins (refer to FAQ 16 for weight limits on bins and ‘Guidelines for Heavy Materials’ for more information).
+i.e. A roof is 180 sq. metres – divided by 15 = 12, which would be 2 – 6m bins (refer to FAQ 16 for weight limits on bins and ‘Guidelines for Heavy Materials’ for more information).

-Please note that for bins suitable for concrete, soil, clay, rocks, rubble, bricks, sand, asphalt, ceramic & roofing tiles the fill volume is calculated to account for air space within the bin along with the waste.
-These limits do not allow for hand loading and stacking of bricks, pavers concrete etc that would increase the weight within the bin.
-To read more about ‘Guidelines for Heavy Materials’
+Please note that for bins suitable for concrete, soil, clay, rocks, rubble, bricks, sand, asphalt, ceramic & roofing tiles, the fill volume is calculated to account for air space within the bin and the waste.
+These limits do not allow for hand loading and stacking of bricks, pavers, concrete, etc., which would increase the weight within the bin.
+To read more about ‘Guidelines for Heavy Materials

-Wheel barrow doors are available on all 6m, 7m 8m & 9m bins.
-They are also available on some 4m & 5m bins.
-The door is 750 mm wide which will accommodate a large tradesman’s wheelbarrow.
+Wheelbarrow doors are available on all 6m, 7m, 8m & 9m bins.
+They are also available in some 4m & 5m bins.
+The door is 750 mm wide, which will accommodate a large tradesman’s wheelbarrow.
 The doors are located at one end of the bin (facing the road if we were to place the bin on your driveway).
 Only in certain circumstances are we able to turn the bins around (a charge may apply).
-We also have 6m tailgate bins (lift on-lift off bins) available for jobs that need a rear opening door.
+We also have 6m tailgate bins (lift on-lift off bins) available for jobs that need a rear-opening door.
 The tailgate acts as a ramp into the bin and sits less than 60 mm off the ground for easier loading.
 The width of the tailgate is 1.500 metres.